dtcookie/dynatrace-cadvisor/README.md

   }
 ```

-Please check out the [Dynatrace Documentation](https://www.dynatrace.com/support/help/how-to-use-dynatrace/infrastructure-monitoring/container-platform-monitoring/kubernetes-monitoring/monitor-prometheus-metrics) in case you would like adjust which metrics should get filtered.
+Please check out the [Dynatrace Documentation](https://www.dynatrace.com/support/help/how-to-use-dynatrace/infrastructure-monitoring/container-platform-monitoring/kubernetes-monitoring/monitor-prometheus-metrics) in case you would like to adjust which metrics should get filtered.

 ### Uninstall dynatrace-cadvisor
 ```sh